-Strawberry glaze is a very simple way of dressing or enhancing loaf and bundt cakes, scones, and cookies.
+Strawberry glaze icing is a very simple way of dressing or enhancing loaf and bundt cakes, scones, and cookies.

 It's great for when you have a small number of leftover strawberries or very ripe ones that have seen better days.
 Blend them with sugar and freeze them for later use.